edgarboutillot/42-Libft/README.md

 ## Credits

-This project was completed by Léon Pupier (lpupier) as part of the curriculum at École 42.
+This project was completed by Edgar Boutillot (edboutil) as part of the curriculum at School 42.